Bringing Your Puppy Home

 Other items that are helpful to have for the return home trip are paper towels, a bath or beach towel if you plan to hold the puppy and a trash bag.
 Puppies are sometimes prone to motion-sickness in the car and these items are very handy to have should this happen.

 Consider signing up for a Puppy Training class.
-There are private trainers as well as classes at many of the pet stores.
+There are private trainers, classes at many of the pet stores and now we are very excited to be partners with BAXTER & Bella.
+It is an online puppy training program that is for your pet’s lifetime and includes all types of training modules, podcast and even one-on-one Zoom appointments with a canine professional trainer !!
+Check out the article on our blog page.
+There are links to tell you how it all works and a discount code.
 This will get your puppy off to a great start and help you with how to teach your puppy do’s and don’ts.

 You will receive a Health Record that has all of the information your vet will need including the type of vaccinations they have received and their deworming record.
 It will also contain a photo of the parents.
 You’ll also receive the CKC (and AKC, if applicable) registration should you decide to register your pet.